 The health and safety of camp participants is our top priority.
 WASC and Ripon College will follow guidance from Fond Du Lac County, the Wisconsin Department of Health Services, and the CDC.
 In addition, the following health and safety precautions were in place for 2021, and may need to be in place for 2022 SHS Summer Leadership Camp:

 Whether you’re a camp veteran or a talented newbie — we’ve got the right program for you!

 If you have any questions, call us at (608) 886-WASC or email firstname.lastname@example.org

 The all-inclusive fee includes workshop materials, recreation, entertainment, housing, a camp t-shirt and all meals.

-Begin by filling out the following online form HERE.
 You can either pay with credit/debit card following your online registration (no fee – preferred) or send in a check to the State Office.
 Following the completion online form you will be automatically brought to the credit card payment form if you chose that method of payment.
 If you chose to pay by check, just send in a check with a copy of your registration email confirmation to the address provided on the email confirmation.

 4797 Hayes Road, Suite 102